 The first thing to mention about In a Dark, Dark Wood by Ruth Ware is that the prose is beautifully written.
 I loved Ruth’s descriptive flowing narrative, and many times I felt as if I was in the forest, the tree’s all around me, with my heart beating a single name over and over.

-Leonora (known also as Nora, Lee, Leo, and Shore): the narrator, seemingly unreliable once the reader realizes there is memory loss after an ‘accident.’
-A lot of self-hatred, stammering, and regret over the loss of teenage sweetheart James
+Leonora (known also as Nora, Lee, Leo, and Shaw): the narrator, seemingly unreliable once the reader realizes there is memory loss after an ‘accident.’
+A lot of self-hatred, stammering, and regret over the loss of teenage sweetheart James.

 Nina: Nora’s school friend.
 Nina is defined by her sexual identity (Nina is gay), her quick wit and biting sarcasm, lack of a filter, and her profession as a doctor/surgeon with lingering PTSD.